 This tactic fits in well with the one above.
 While automation is the process of trusting machines and technology to do different tasks, sales tools augment each rep’s capabilities.
 For example, you might use an automated system to send notifications to clients.
 A sales tool might be CRM software that allows agents to find client details quickly.

 As with automation, the best way to use different sales tools is to figure out where your team is lacking.
 For example, if reps are spending too much time entering client information into a program it could become problematic.
 A good solution is to opt for a tool that does it automatically.
+You can also check for agile project management tools to boost sales productivity among your team.

 There are so many sales tools that it can be challenging to determine which ones will work best for your team.
 Here are some suggestions on how to find the right tools for your needs.